-IPCEC strategic priorities and action plans are implemented by the IPC Service Operational Team across CDHB including Ashburton and Rural Health Services, Burwood Hospital (Older Persons Health and Rehabilitation Service), Community Services, Medical & Surgical Services, Specialist Mental Health Service, and Woman’s and Child Health.
+The IPC Service is led by the Nursing Director – Infection Prevention and Control and the Clinical Director – Infection Prevention and Control.
+The team includes Clinical Nurse Specialists and Registered Nurses with the range of skills and expertise necessary to implement, co-ordinate and document delivery of the annual IPC programme Ashburton and Rural Health Services, Burwood Hospital (Older Persons Health and Rehabilitation Service), Community Services, Medical & Surgical Services, Specialist Mental Health Service, and Woman’s and Child Health.

 Page last updated: 11 January 2023

 Is this page useful?